turingschool/backend-curriculum-site/module4/lessons/advanced-js-concepts.md

 open basic-jQuery/index.html
 ```

-Spend 5 minutes refreshing on basic jQuery using this playground.
+We can refresh on basic jQuery using this playground.

 Try working through the HTML sections and adding DOM manipulations for each button.